on the hook

 What does one do with a prayer rope you may ask?
 It is for saying The Jesus Prayer which in its most common form is “Lord Jesus Christ, Son of God, have mercy on me, a sinner” repeated at each knot in succession to engender said humility.

 In my mind it is like the circular railroad track that I had as a child.
 The railroad ties are evenly spaced and provide the “beat” of the prayer.
-When I am riding on this train I imagine the interior of the track encircles a beautiful garden with all that entails: fragrant flowers, singing birds, welling springs, and shading trees in full sun.
-The outside of the track is dark, desolate, and dry.
+When I am riding on this train I imagine the interior of the track encircles a beautiful garden with all that entails: fragrant flowers, singing birds, cool springs, and shade trees in full sun.
+The outside of the track is dark, desolate, monotonous, and dry.
+It is Paradise versus Sheol.

 When I am on the train I can take in the sight of the garden and breathe it in through the slightly cracked windows, but frequently by my own poor choices I am thrown from the train into that outer darkness.
 I find myself in the dirt and a bit bloodied by the fall.
 The train sits still and expectant as I stand up and brush myself off.
 Do I walk in this outer world or get back on the train?
 Lost in disordered thoughts and passions I start walking - nay limping - and the train follows apace ready for re-boarding.